 On this page you can view the new ETS Train Penang to Padang Besar Schedule.

-There are currently no ETS high-speed train on this route (as from the 3rd June 2018), as all long distance Electric Train Services now take a more direct route to Padang Besar from the south, no longer taking the branch railway line to Butterworth.
+There are currently no ETS high-speed train on this route (as from June 2018), as all long distance Electric Train Services now take a more direct route to Padang Besar from the south, no longer taking the branch railway line to Butterworth.

 Replacing them are the new KTM Komuter services.